timfilzinger/idp-software.com/docs/vendors/uipath/index.md

 ![UiPath](./assets/uipath.png)

-## News

-- On May 22, 2025 UiPath launched [Generative Extraction on UiPath® IXP](https://docs.uipath.com/document-understanding/automation-cloud/latest/USER-GUIDE/document-understanding-migration-to-uipath-ixp) and
-at the same time [deprecated the integration](https://docs.uipath.com/overview/other/latest/overview/deprecation-timeline#deprecated-features-or-capabilities) to [Abbyy](../abbyy/index.md).
+On May 22, 2025 UiPath launched [Generative Extraction on UiPath® IXP](https://docs.uipath.com/document-understanding/automation-cloud/latest/USER-GUIDE/document-understanding-migration-to-uipath-ixp) and at the same time [deprecated the integration](https://docs.uipath.com/overview/other/latest/overview/deprecation-timeline#deprecated-features-or-capabilities) to [Abbyy](../abbyy/index.md).